pragmatrix/ScanRat/README.md

 - RegExp support
 - Source indices must be accessible inside the result generators (define an additional production operator?).

+## Get Started

-To use ScanRat, check out and import the ScanRat project or install the (upcoming) NuGet package.
+To use ScanRat, check out and import the ScanRat project or install the [NuGet package](https://www.nuget.org/packages/ScanRat/).

 	open ScanRat